-Trust my errant muse to ensure that my first post of the decade is about finishing and not beginning.
+Trust my errant muse to make sure my first post of the decade is about finishing and not beginning.
 But I’m grateful to receive a visit from La Muse at all, so let me not complain.

 On January 21 I saw a Facebook post about the recent death of a friend’s wife.
 I had met this couple — I’ll call them Ashok and Jaya — many years ago in my hometown of Pune, India.
 When I read the condolence message someone had posted on Ashok’s page, I had the memory of a tall, gracious woman with a serene smile.
 I tried to recall something Jaya had said to remember her by, but I couldn’t even evoke the sound of her voice.